knpuniversity/symfony-journey/knpu/container/compiler-passes.md

 Calling `compile()` executes a group of functions called compiler passes.
 In fact, there's one called `MergeExtensionConfigurationPass`, and it's responsible for the `Extension` system we just looked at.
-It loops over the exension objects and calls `load()` on each one.
+It loops over the extension objects and calls `load()` on each one.
 This is where most of the services come from.